angxu1/bike_sharing/README.md

 # A Locational Demand Model for Bike-Sharing

 ## Project Description
-This repository contains relevant source code to reproduce all experiments in the paper [A Locational Demand Model for Bike-sharing](https://pubsonline.informs.org/doi/10.1287/msom.2023.0306) published at *Manufacturing & Service Operations Management*.
+This repository contains relevant source code to reproduce all experiments in the paper [A Locational Demand Model for Bike-sharing](https://pubsonline.informs.org/doi/10.1287/msom.2023.0306) published in *Manufacturing & Service Operations Management*.
 If you use any of the material here, please include a reference to the paper and this webpage.

 ## Table of Contents